skyend/pnpm-continuity/README.md

 ```shell
 go run inter-continuity/mirroring.go
 ```
-Will created `npm-packages/` in your working directory
+Will be created `npm-packages/` in your working directory

 Publish mirrored modules to private repository